littlepunks/autohome/README.md

 ## Graphing
 - RRDTOOL to capture motion events
-- dashmodern.html has the latest charts/graphs with dummy data only
+- dash-modern.html has the latest charting
 - Charts:
 	- Change to timeseries graphs and epoch timestamp data
 	- change addChartData to include timestamp